yuheho7749/Pokemon/README.md

 8. The application should launch with default settings
 ## Prerequisites
 * Requires Java JDK version 8 or above
+* For Java JDK 9, there is a minor visual bug due to some unknown reason (Game mechanics are functional)
 * For Java JDK 11, make sure to have JavaFX installed
 ## Authors
 * Joseph Ng - Initial work and project contributor